preaudc/tech-articles/NullSafeJoins.md

 | NULL|  777| 7L|77L|
 +-----+-----+---+---+
 ```
+**&rarr; We now effectively have implemented a null safe equi-join!**

+## Appendix

+Here is an alternative version of the null safe equi-join, which is based on the property that the equality test between array of columns is null safe by default!
 ```scala
 // Null safe equi-join - alternative solution
 // Join between df1 and df2 using a join expression with an equality test between array of columns.